 Duke Wen travelled to the mountain searching to reward Jie Zitui personally, but couldn’t locate him due to thick shrouded forest.
 He sought drastic suggestion and without much thought, foolishly heeded the idea from one of his “dumb” officials.
 Duke Wen instructed his men to set the mountains to be burned down in order to flushed Jie out from his hiding place.

-OH GOD, WHAT HAVE YOU DONE TO THEM!
+OH GOD, WHAT HAVE YOU DONE TO THEM! |

 So sad.
-Jie Zitui was found leaning against a large tree, carrying his
+Jie Zitui was found leaning against a large tree old mother on his back.
+Both died. |

 Sadly the idea backfired, Jie persist never give in and the fire ended up both Zhitui and his mother died perished in the fire.
 Duke Wen was filled with remorse for having ordered his troops to intentionally setting fire to the mountain but has had unfortunate consequences.